JavaScript Required

 “Big O notation”, a well-known concept in computer science, and a must ask topic in any technical round for developer job.
 If you heard this term for the very first time, no worry, here you will understand what this “Big O notation” all about.

-“Big O notation” is a general computer science concept, which helps the developer to measure the time and memory space complexity of an algorithm or program block.
+“Big O notation” is a well-known concept in computer science that helps developers measure the time and memory space complexity of an algorithm or program block.
+By understanding Big O notation, developers can evaluate how efficiently an algorithm performs, particularly as the size of the input data grows.
+This concept is essential for optimizing code and ensuring that programs run efficiently, even with large datasets.
 Measuring complexity is a common practice in a development environment for many causes, like:

 • To determine the efficiency of an algorithm (asymptotic analysis).